-An initial assessment is a series of questions based on the child’s developmental needs, parenting capacity and family and environmental factors.
+An initial assessment is a series of questions based on the child’s developmental needs (what a child needs to grow and develop), parenting capacity (what a child needs from the people who look after him or her) and family and environmental factors (what the child needs from their wider world).

-The social work manager must decide whether the child’s needs can be met by the provision of further services, taking into account the definition of ‘in need’ under Section 17 of the Children Act 1989.
+The social work manager must decide whether the child’s needs can be met by the provision of further services, taking into account the definition of ‘in need’ under Section 23 of The Children (Guernsey and Alderney) Law, 2008.

-If the child’s needs meet the criteria, they are eligible for (at least) an initial assessment, which must be completed within 7 working days of the referral being received.
+If the child’s needs meet the criteria, they are eligible for (at least) an initial assessment, this must be completed within 10 working days of the referral being received, where there are indicators that the child may be at risk or where there are indicators that the child is not at risk but may be in need of services.

-If, during the initial assessment, it becomes clear that a core assessment will be required, the worker undertaking the assessment and the children’s services manager should together decide whether it is necessary to complete all sections of the initial assessment before beginning the core assessment.
+If, during the initial assessment, it becomes clear that a core assessment will be required, the social worker undertaking the assessment and their manager should together decide whether it is necessary to complete all sections of the initial assessment before beginning the core assessment.

-If, during the initial assessment, it is suspected that a child is at risk of immediate harm, the social worker must follow the instructions contained in emergency action to protect a child.
+If, during the initial assessment, it is suspected that a child is at risk of immediate harm, the social worker must follow the instructions contained in the step immediate action.

-If it is discovered during an assessment that a child of school age is not attending school, the Local Education Authority should be contacted as soon as possible to establish the reason for this.
+If it is discovered during an assessment that a child of school age is not attending school, the school should be contacted.
+If a child is not registered at a school, the Education Department should be contacted as soon as possible to establish the reason for this.

 How to do it